Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Introduction

-Since COVID-19 is a hot topic and its research is active and ongoing, some articles are released without full context but with only abstract.
+Since COVID-19 was a worldwide pandemic that spread at an unprecedented rate, some articles that examine COVID-19 from a variety of perspectives have been published with only an abstract.
 Abstracts of the COVID-19 literature are categorized as short text.
-Unfortunately, with short texts, conventional topic models including LDA often suffer from poor performance due to the sparsity problem, which causes inferior topic inferences.
-There have been some attempts to handle this problem by using additional assumptions for short text data.
-For instance, \citet{zhao2011comparing} and \citet{lakkaraju2012dynamic} trained a topic model on tweet data as a mixture of unigrams \citep{nigam2000text}, where a document is considered as a word set drawn independently from a single topic.
-Likewise, \citet{gruber2007hidden} assumed that the words within the same sentence share the same topic.
-Although these constraints may help alleviate the data sparsity problem caused by short text data, this improvement was achieved by using more information to capture multiple topics from each document.
-Moreover, these assumptions tend to result in peaked posteriors of topics in a document, making the model susceptible to overfitting \citep{blei2003latent}. \citet{yan2013biterm} made important progress for modeling of short text data, so-called Biterm Topic Model (BTM).
+Unfortunately, with short texts, conventional topic models including LDA often suffer from poor performance due to the sparsity problem. {\citet{yan2013biterm} made important progress in the modeling of short text data, the so-called Biterm Topic Model (BTM).
 Unlike the LDA, BTM replaced words with bi-terms, where a bi-term is defined as a set of two words occurring in the same document.
-This approach attempted to make up for the lack of words in a short text by pairing two words, thereby creating more words in the document.
-This allows considering that if two words are mentioned together, they are more likely to belong to the same topic.
-Some studies apply BTM to short text data such as micro-blog \citep{li2016micro}, large-scale short texts, and tweets for clustering and classification \citep{chen2017word}.
+This approach attempted to compensate for the lack of words in a short text by pairing two words, thereby creating more words in the document.
+This is based on observation that if two words are mentioned together, they are more likely to belong to the same topic.
+Some studies that applied BTM to short text data include micro-blog \citep{li2016micro}, large-scale short texts, and tweets for clustering and classification \citep{chen2017word}.